IP Pools

 External address categorization

-There are three categories of external address which can be allocated to an instance, as described in the Guest Networking guide.
+There are three categories of external address which can be allocated to an instance, as described in the Networking guide.
 Here, we will focus on the assignment method and how it may affect IP pool utilization and sizing considerations.

 1. Ephemeral IP: It is a temporary IP address allocated to a new instance via DHCP.
 The address is used exclusively by the instance for inbound traffic and is mapped to its primary NIC on the VPC.
 The address is returned to the IP pool upon instance termination.